MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/get-started/test-a-javaScript-client-side-web-application.md

   - team=cloud_advocates
 ---

-This is a step-by-step tutorial intended for beginners.
+This step-by-step introduction is intended for beginners.

 > [!CAUTION]
 > It assumes that you have started the proxy on your machine before.
 If not, do that [now](microsoft-cloud/dev/m365-developer-proxy/get-started/using-the-proxy-for-the-first-time).

-You will learn how to use the proxy against a sample JavaScript client-side web application that calls Microsoft Graph.
+You learn how to use the proxy against a sample JavaScript client-side web application that calls Microsoft Graph.

 ## Before you begin

-You will need:
+You need:

 - Microsoft 365 tenant.
-- Account with permissions to create Azure Active Directory app registrations.
+- Account with permissions to create Entra app registrations.

 We recommend that you use a Microsoft 365 Developer Tenant with content packs installed.

 > [!TIP]
 > Get your free tenant by [signing up to the Microsoft 365 Developer Program](https://aka.ms/m365/).

-You will also need to have the following installed and configured on your machine:
+You also need to have the following installed and configured on your machine:

 - Git (see [GitHub’s set up Git guide](https://help.github.com/en/github/getting-started-with-github/set-up-git)).
 - [nodejs LTS](https://nodejs.org).